 MIT’s innovative one-year Master of Science in Real Estate Development (MSRED) prepares men and women for key positions in domestic and international real estate.
 With a course of study that is rigorous, balanced, and grounded in professional practice, the program gives students a comprehensive understanding of real estate theory and practice — from initial concept to market reality and beyond.
 Small class size and emphasis on team projects bring together students from many backgrounds and levels of expertise, fostering working relationships that can last long after students graduate and return to the industry.

 Admission to MIT’s Master of Science in Real Estate Development program is highly competitive.
 Up to thirty full-time students are admitted each September; there is no part-time or special student status.
 In addition, a number of joint degree candidates are admitted each year.

-The admissions committee looks for highly qualified candidates who have an extensive amount of professional Real Estate work experience (3-5 years), a strong academic background, as well as clear and focused goals and objectives.
-This requirement can be satisfied in any number of ways.
+The Admissions Committee looks for highly qualified candidates who have an extensive amount of professional Real Estate work experience (minimum of 3-5 years), a strong academic background, as well as clear and focused goals and objectives.
 Prior to enrolling in the program, students have been employed as brokers, construction managers, planners, architects, commercial loan officers, consultants, financial analysts, and engineers.
 Due to the work experience requirement, we do not admit students directly out of undergraduate studies.

 Microeconomics and basic accounting principles at the college level is required.
 A student who is otherwise qualified but deficient in either of these areas may be admitted provisionally and required to satisfy the prerequisite before enrolling.
 Proficiency with micro- computers is assumed.